Los Angeles Harbor College Behavioral Intervention Team (BIT)

 BIT Members

-• Mercy Yañez, Student Services Dean
+• Mercy Yañez, Dean, Academic Affairs & Student Services

-• Dawn Reid, Student Services Dean
+• Dr. Dawn Reid, Dean, Student Services

-• Deputy Lawrence Laughlin, Sheriff
+• Deputy Joseph Yang, Sheriff

 • Dr. Azeb Bhutia, Life Skills Center Interim Clinical & Training Director